American Civil Liberties Union Foundation

 EXPERIENCE AND QUALIFICATIONS

 - An Associate’s or a Bachelor’s degree preferred

-- A minimum of two years of paralegal or related experience preferred
+- A minimum of two years’ paralegal, administrative support or related experience preferred

 - Experience with the disability community preferred

 - Strong research skills, including internet research, required

 - Must be well organized, efficient, self-motivated able to handle multiple tasks simultaneously see them through to completion, and work well under tight deadlines.